btbytes/nim-cookbook/index.md

+---
-% Home
+title: Home
-% Pradeep Gowda
+author: Pradeep Gowda
+---

 This Cookbook not a [tutorial](https://nim-lang.org/docs/tut1.html) on learning Nim, neither is it aimed at [introducing Nim](http://howistart.org/posts/nim/1/index.html) to programmers.
 It is for people who are familiar with [Nim syntax](https://nim-lang.org/docs/manual.html).